 Your residency status will play a significant role in determining your eligibility for a mortgage.
 Here’s how it breaks down:

-• Permanent residents: If you have indefinite leave to remain (ILR) or settled status under the EU Settlement Scheme, you are likely to be treated similarly to a British citizen by most lenders.
+- Permanent residents: If you have indefinite leave to remain (ILR) or settled status under the EU Settlement Scheme, you are likely to be treated similarly to a British citizen by most lenders.
+This means you will have access to a broader range of mortgage products and better interest rates, as lenders view your residency as more stable.

-• Temporary residents: If you’re living in the UK on a temporary visa (such as a Tier 2 work visa), some lenders may still offer you a mortgage, but you might face stricter criteria or require a larger deposit.
+- Temporary residents: If you’re living in the UK on a temporary visa (such as a Tier 2 work visa), some lenders may still offer you a mortgage, but you might face stricter criteria or require a larger deposit.
+Lenders may be more cautious due to the temporary nature of your stay, and they may impose additional restrictions or offer higher interest rates to offset their risk.

 Deposit Requirements